 - Shower and change into clean clothes before leaving worksite.

-Signs must be posted to warn employees of the danger of lead in the area.
-The signs should state the following: "Warning," "Lead Work Area," "Poison" and "No Smoking or Eating."
-These signs shall be illuminated and cleaned as necessary to ensure legibility (29 CFR Part 1910.1025(m)).
+Signs must be posted in each work area where the PEL is exceeded.
+These signs must be illuminated and cleaned as necessary to ensure legibility (29 CFR Part 1910.1025(m)).

 MAY DAMAGE FERTILITY OR THE UNBORN CHILD